|

 Georgetown

-and Johns Hopkins, equally expensive.
+and the other was Johns Hopkins, equally expensive.

 I focused on Georgetown.
 Including